Low Carbohydrate Eating for People with Diabetes

-INTRODUCTION: Diabetes Australia, the national body responsible for making treatment and dietary recommendations for the 1.7 million people living with Diabetes in that country has just released a new Position Statement titled Low Carbohydrate Eating for People with Diabetes [1] said to be based on the latest evidence on the subject.
-The publication is designed to provide practical advice and information for people diagnosed with Diabetes who are considering adopting a low carbohydrate eating plan and was created in response to numerous inquiries from individuals, healthcare professionals and the general public, Diabetes Australia.
-Since I don’t provide dietary to support to those with Type 1 Diabetes (but defer instead to someone with CDE credentials), I have limited my discussion to recommendations pertaining only to Type 2 Diabetes.
+Diabetes Australia, the national body responsible for making treatment and dietary recommendations for the 1.7 million people living with Diabetes in that country, has just released a new Position Statement titled Low Carbohydrate Eating for People with Diabetes [1], said to be based on the latest evidence on the subject.
+The publication is designed to provide practical advice and information for people diagnosed with Diabetes who are considering adopting a low-carbohydrate eating plan and was created in response to numerous inquiries from individuals, healthcare professionals, and the general public.
+Diabetes Australia.
+Since I don’t provide dietary support to those with Type 1 Diabetes (but defer instead to someone with CDE credentials), I have limited my discussion to recommendations pertaining only to Type 2 Diabetes.

-Diabetes Australia defines low carbohydrate (“low carb”) eating patterns as those that restrict carbohydrate intake — especially processed and packaged foods and beverages including cakes, candies, chocolate, chips, ice cream and sugary drinks as well as breads, cereals, grains, potatoes, fruit and sugar.
-They elaborate that when people are limiting carbohydrates they eat a higher proportion of protein and fats such as those found in meat, chicken, eggs, oily fish, avocados, nuts, oils and butter and eat plenty of low carb vegetables, such as cauliflower and zucchini.
+Diabetes Australia defines low-carbohydrate (“low carb”) eating patterns as those that restrict carbohydrate intake — especially processed and packaged foods and beverages, including cakes, candies, chocolate, chips, ice cream, and sugary drinks, as well as breads, cereals, grains, potatoes, fruit, and sugar.
+They elaborate that when people limit carbohydrates, they eat a higher proportion of protein and fats such as those found in meat, chicken, eggs, oily fish, avocados, nuts, oils, and butter, and eat plenty of low-carb vegetables, such as cauliflower and zucchini.

 “When it comes to low carb eating, there is no particular diet or standard approach.”